inshopgroup/inshop-crm-api/README.md

-# INSHOP CRM/ERP API
+# INSHOP CRM / ERP / ECOMMERCE

-Inshop CRM/ERP is powerful framework which allows to build systems for business with different workflows.
+Inshop CRM / ERP is powerful framework which allows to build systems for business with different workflows.
 It has on board multi language support, clients management, projects & tasks, documents, simple accounting, inventory management, orders & invoice management, possibilities to integrate with third party software, REST API, and many other features.